papivot/pace-docs/PKS Advanced troubleshooting with BOSH.md

 Succeeded
 ```

+- To fetch all events that were generated for the deployment, execute the following

 - To fetch logs from **all** the VMs associated with the deployment, execute the following -
 > `bosh -e pcf -d service-instance_47267983-9989-41ce-bc33-905e249b1fbc logs`